justinmnoor/geodjangotemplate/README.rst

 Yaml is used for 'base.yml' because the project dependencies are a mixture of conda-forge and pip packages.
 The conda-forge Django package greatly simplies the installation of the geospatial libraries.
 A BIG HUGE thank you goes out to the conda-forge community for building this package.
 If you are installing the geospatial libraries on Windows, may God be with you.

-Json files are used for storing secret keys and secret stuff because it is lightweight and works amazingly well with Python.
-Json config files will also work with Apache if needed.
+Json files are used for storing secret keys and secret stuff because they are lightweight and work amazingly well with Python.
+See the 'base.py' settings file at the 'ENVIRONMENT CONFIGURATION' section.
+These config files allow the user to keep passwords, keys, etc., out of version control by adding them to .gitignore.
+That said, add them to '.gitignore' ASAP.

-There are three json config files: 1) db_config, 2) dj_config, and 3) aws_config, located in the {{cookiecutter.project_slug}}/config directory.
-Variables are set when you generate your Django project, including a new secret key.
-View the code in your 'base.py' settings file at the 'ENVIRONMENT CONFIGURATION' section.

-Config files stay out of version control so add them to '.gitignore' ASAP.

 Notes on AWS Configuration